BeatrisIlieva/drf-react-gems/README.md

 **Public part is accessible by everyone:**

 -   Anonymous users can browse products and use guest shopping cart/wishlist
--   Items are transferred to user account after login/register

-**Note:**
+> ⚠️ **Note:**
-Guest users can add items to their shopping bag and wishlist.
-Each guest’s data is securely isolated using a unique guest ID, ensuring that no guest can access or modify another user’s data.
-All inventory validation is performed on the backend, so users—whether guests or authenticated—cannot add more items than are available in stock.
-If a guest registers or logs in, their shopping bag and wishlist are safely migrated to their new account, with checks for duplicates and out-of-stock items.
-This approach is industry standard for modern e-commerce, provides a smooth user experience, and fully meets the project’s requirements for public/private data access and security.
+> Guest users can add items to their shopping bag and wishlist, with each guest’s data isolated using a unique guest ID.
+All modifications—adding, removing, or updating items—are performed via API requests to the backend, which centrally enforces inventory validation and business rules.
+The frontend uses quantity information from the backend to prevent users from adding more items than are available or removing more than they have in their bag.
+When a guest registers or logs in, their shopping bag and wishlist are migrated to their new account, with checks to prevent duplicate items.
+>
+> This approach ensures data integrity, a smooth user experience, and prevents errors related to unavailable inventory.

 ### Private Part ✅

-**Private part is accessible only by authenticated users and admins:**
+**The private part of the application is accessible only to authenticated users and admins:**

--   Protected routes requiring authentication or admin status
--   Checkout, account management, review moderation
+-   Access to checkout, account management, and order history requires authentication.
--   Users can create, read, update, delete their own data
--   Amazon-style checkout: Users can add items to cart as guests, but must authenticate to complete checkout (`client/src/components/pages/checkout/Checkout.jsx`)

 **Review Moderation & Approval System:**

--   **Regular users** can only see reviews that have been approved for a product
+-   **Regular users** can only see reviews that have been approved on a product item page
 -   **Reviewers** (users in the "reviewer" group with the `products.approve_review` permission) can see all reviews (approved and unapproved) for a product
--   **Reviewers** can approve or unapprove reviews directly from the product item page via dedicated controls
 -   **Backend**: A dedicated DRF endpoint `/api/products/<category>/<pk>/all-reviews/` returns all reviews for a product, accessible only to reviewers
 -   **Frontend**: The UI conditionally fetches and displays all reviews for reviewers, and only approved reviews for regular users.
 Approve/unapprove buttons are visible only to reviewers

 ### Customized Admin Site ✅

-**Custom Django admin with Unfold framework and at least 5 custom options is implemented:**
+**Custom Django admin with Unfold framework:**

 -   Unfold Framework: Modern admin interface with custom themes, and styling (`server/src/unfold.py`)
 -   Custom Navigation: Organized sidebar with collapsible sections for Users & Groups, Products, Product Attributes, and Reviews
 -   Permission-Based Access: Different admin sections visible based on user permissions

+**The admin interface includes more than 5 custom options:**

+-   Custom list filters (e.g., by stone and color)
+-   Custom list display with image previews
+-   Custom ordering of records
+-   Custom search fields for product attributes
+-   Custom fieldsets for organized editing
+-   Inline editing of related inventory
+-   Readonly and editable fields for reviews
+-   Custom admin methods (e.g., product links)
+-   Custom permissions for review moderation

+See implementation: (`server/src/products/admin.py`)

 ### Admin Groups ✅